Sunday, January 16, 2011

 Running late, I fitted my earplugs and pulled onto smooth pavement.
 Perhaps I was preoccupied with thoughts about what I had just seen or perhaps the earplugs deadened my sense of movement through space, but when I crested the hill the approaching driver spotted me at the same time I spied him.
 On came the blue and red strobes as I sneaked a quick peak at the speedometer.

 My license is clean and their radio phone – yes, with the big black handset (cell phones don’t work this far east on the Côte Nord)—was having problems with reception.
 So they decided to let me go.
 But first they brought out their camera and requested that I take a photo of them with the T-Rex.
-A trophy shot, like those of huge Atlantic salmon with men and women dressed in khaki and poles in hand that are posted in hotels and service stations along this coast.
+A trophy shot, like those of huge Atlantic salmon with men and women dressed in khaki and poles in hand that are posted in hotels and service stations along this coast.“Just keep it under 115 and you’ll be okay,” I was admonished.

 It was with the gratitude of a landed trout in a catch-and-release stream that I continued my way up the coastal highway with one eye on the speedometer.